American Faith Academy | Classical Christian Online Education

 (Click to Learn More)

 Students spend their days in dynamic, personalized learning sessions through our adaptive platform.
-They read real books—Great Books, classic literature, and primary sources.
+They read real books—”Great Books”, classic literature, and primary sources.
 They complete hands-on projects that bring learning to life: models, experiments, essays, and presentations.
+All required books included with tuition.

 Beyond personalized learning, students connect globally through virtual Socratic seminars, debates, salons, and presentations—wrestling with big ideas and learning to think and speak with clarity and conviction.
 This is not isolated education.
 This is formation: personalized, relational, engaging, transformative.